TacticalSensorIntegration/AusFacTakPlugin/README.md

 1. Download `AAHS.zip` from this repository
 2. In ATAK, navigate to:
    - **Point Dropper** menu
-   - **Settings** → **Import Icons**
+   - **Settings** → **Add Iconset**
-3. Select the downloaded `AAHS.zip` file
+3. Select the downloaded `AAHS(1).zip` file
 4. Australian emergency facility icons are now available

 ### Step 4: Install AusEmergFac Plugin

-1. Download the **Aus Facilities ATAK Plugin** from Google Play Store
+1. Download the **Aus Facilities ATAK Plugin** APK from this repo or from the Google Play Store
 2. The plugin will automatically integrate with ATAK
 3. Restart ATAK if prompted

 ## Usage

 1. **Enable the plugin** in ATAK (if not auto-enabled):
-   - Settings → Tool Preferences → Manage Tools
+   - Hamburger menu → Plugins → Enable/Load the plugin
-   - Enable AusEmergFac

 2. **Access emergency facilities**:
    - Click on the Australian Facilities plugin icon
    - Apply relevant search filters:
      - Facility type (Airport, Fire Station, Police, etc.)
-     - X km Distance, or closest 10
+     - X km Distance, or closest 10 based on location of ATAK EUD.

 3. **View facilities** on the map with appropriate AAHS icons